 2) There’s truth to that.
 It does become a management issue at a certain point in dealing with the sheer volume of submissions, and finding someone like Sentric who’s a trusted voice in the community is helpful.
 But find someone who deeply understands your music and what you’re trying to achieve.
 There are sync agents or labels or managers who are known for a certain sound – find out if you have a unique place on their roster.
 Do you want to be another songwriter on a roster that has Willie Mason and Cat Power?
 It could help.
 Or would you rather be with someone where you’re a slight but relevant departure from the bands they’re working with?
 That could be to your benefit as well.
 If you do the research you’ll find a comfortable fit somewhere.
 It’ll feel like you’re destined to work together

 3) He is 100% right about that.
-You would not believe the amount of e-mails I receive on a daily basis & I very often don’t have the time or inclination to listen through hundreds of individual tracks in the vague hope that one may be useful to me.
-As a Music Supervisor I have a selection of key sources that are my ‘go to’ for finding music.
+You would not believe the amount of e-mails I receive on a daily basis & I very often don’t have the time or inclination to listen to hundreds of individual tracks in the vague hope that one may be useful to me.
+As a Music Supervisor, I have a selection of key sources that are my ‘go to’ for finding music.
 These are trusted suppliers, who I know are familiar with my demands in terms of quality and style of music and who are not going to cause me any headaches further down the line with clearance issues.

-4) There is truth in this – there's not enough time in the day so dealing with one person that represents a number of bands can save time.
-The important consideration is that the person who represents you is working your material, and that you are not lost amongst 1,000's of other bands/copyrights.
+4) There is truth in this – there’s not enough time in the day so dealing with one person that represents a number of bands can save time.
+The important consideration is that the person who represents you is working your material and that you are not lost amongst 1,000’s of other bands/copyrights.